seduerr91/seduerr91.github.io/_posts/2020-04-19-six-continents.md

 ---
-title: Learn React.js in 5 minutes
+title: Six continents in 2018
-tags: [React, JavaScript, Web Development]
+tags: [Leisure, Traveling]
 style: border
 color: primary
 description: A quick introduction to the popular JavaScript library.